 21. Bald Fade Black Men

 Another example of a slick fade hairstyle.
 So many variations from a shape up, bald fade, low fade, and high fade.

 When you blend in a high bald fade with a dark wavy texture on top, the result is a stylish, versatile cut for black men with textured hair.
 The waves are naturally styled on top.

 23. Afro Fade

-If you’re able to style your hair into an Afro, then a skin fade is the best way to highlight your style.
-You can use a low, medium, or high skin fade to blend into your Afro on top.
+If you have enough hair to style into an Afro, then adding afro fade is the best way to highlight your style.
+You can blend into your Afro on top with a low, medium, or high skin fade.

 24. Short Fade Haircut